saendu/jekyll/_posts/2020-08-09-how-a-cat-changed-the-world.md

 So, let me ask you the following question:

 > Me: You cannot open the box, what is the state of the cat?
-You would probably thell me:
+You would probably tell me:

 > You: I don't know.